Pavel-research/raml-specs-separated/README.md

 # RAML Specifications Separated

-This repository contains an attempt to extract few parts of RAML specifications in separate minispec and to make them available for usage in describing new RAML dialects
+This repository contains an attempt to extract few parts of RAML specifications in separate mini specifications and to make them available for usage in describing new RAML dialects

 Concepts: